-Quality control is a process employed to ensure a certain level of quality in a product.
-It may include whatever actions an industry takes to provide for the control and verification of certain characteristics of a product.
-The basic goal of quality control is to ensure that the product meet specific requirements.
+Quality control is a process employed to ensure a certain level of quality in a product and process.
+It may include whatever actions an industry takes to provide for the control and verification of certain characteristics of a product and process.
+The basic goal of quality control is to ensure that the product meets specific requirements.

-Quality assurance is the activity of providing evidence to establish confidence that quality requirement will be met.
+Quality assurance is the activity of providing evidence to establish confidence that quality requirements will be met.
 It also means assuring the customer that he can purchase a product with confidence.
 Quality assurance covers all activities from design, development, production, documentation, verification and validation.
-Quality assurance ensure do it right first time.
+Quality assurance ensures do it right the first time.

-As per ASQ, quality assurance is the planned and systematic activities implemented in a quality system so that quality requirement for a product or service will be fulfilled.
+As per ASQ, quality assurance is the planned and systematic activities implemented in a quality system so that the quality requirements for a product or service will be fulfilled.

 Difference between Quality Control and Quality Assurance: